ScottDSS/git_learning/README.md

 ## TODO

-- Docker
+- Docker.
-- CI Pipeline
+- CI Pipeline.
-- Deploy to the cloud
+- Deploy to the cloud.
-- Make the app do something a bit more advanced than hello world
+- Make the app do something a bit more advanced than hello world.